-Sensitivity of the District's proportionate share of the net OPEB liability to changes in the Health Care Cost Trend Rates.
+Sensitivity of the Estes Park Local Marketing District proportionate share of the net OPEB liability to changes in the Health Care Cost Trend Rates.
 The following presents the net OPEB liability using the current health care cost trend rates applicable to the PERA benefit structure, as well as if it were calculated using health care cost trend rates that are one percentage point lower or one percentage point higher than the current rates:

-ecrease in nd Rates Cu rrent Trend Rates - / • ncrease in end Rates PERACare Medicare trend rate 4.00% 5.00% 6.00% Initial Medicare Part A trend rate 2.25% 3.25% 4.25% Ulitimate Medicare Part A trend rate 4.00% 5.00% 6.00% Net OPEB Liability \$ 59,756 \$ 61,453 \$ 63,405
+1% Decrease in Trend Rates Current Trend Rates 1% Increase in Trend Rates PERACare Medicare trend rate 4.00% 5.00% 6.00% Initial Medicare Part A trend rate 2.25% 3.25% 4.25% Ultimate Medicare Part A trend rate 4.00% 5.00% 6.00% Net OPEB Liability \$91,369 \$93,593 \$96,162

-Discount rate.
-The discount rate used to measure the total OPEB liability was 7.25 percent.
+The discount rate used to measure the total OPEB liability was 7.25%.
 The projection of cash flows used to determine the discount rate applied the actuarial cost method and assumptions shown above.
 In addition, the following methods and assumptions were used in the projection of cash flows:

-- Updated health care cost trend rates for Medicare Part A premiums as of the December 31, 2018, measurement date. - Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
-In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.50%. - Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law and effective as of the measurement date.

-- Employer contributions and the amount of total service costs for future plan members were based upon a process used by the plan to estimate future actuarially determined contributions assuming an analogous future plan member growth rate. - Transfers of a portion of purchase service agreements intended to cover the costs associated with OPEB benefits were estimated and included in the projections. - Benefit payments and contributions were assumed to be made at the end of the month.
+- Updated health care cost trend rates for Medicare Part A premiums as of December 31, 2018, measurement date. - Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
+In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.50 percent. - Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law and effective as of the measurement date. - Employer contributions and the amount of total service costs for future plan members were based upon a process used by the plan to estimate future actuarially determined contributions assuming an analogous future plan member growth rate. - Transfers of a portion of purchase service agreements intended to cover the costs associated with OPEB benefits were estimated and included in the projections. - Benefit payments and contributions were assumed to be made at the middle of the year.